-Early LDS history and doctrines exhibit a constant theme of militancy and righteous persecution, which fostered frontier violence and doctrines sustaining vengeance, even blood atonement.
-The strong anti-government philosophies of Joseph and Brigham further propelled a routinely violent Mormon culture.
-Mormons regularly violated territorial boundaries and peace agreements, championed Zionist ideals in fiery speech, directly threatened non-Mormons and boasted of their regional political power.
+LDS history and doctrines exhibit a theme of militancy and righteous persecution, which fostered frontier violence and doctrines, including Brigham Young’s doctrine of blood atonement and oath of vengeance upon the U.S. government for the assassination of the prophet.
+The strong theocratic (government ruled by religion) philosophies of Joseph and Brigham furthered violent Mormon culture.
+Mormons violated territorial boundaries and peace agreements, championed Zionist ideals in fiery speeches, threatened non-Mormons, and boasted of their regional political power.

-Other oddly perceived sects in the region, like the Amish and Shakers, managed to live peacefully within their communities.
-In later years, the Missourians never bothered the Whitmerites, nor did the people of Illinois ever bother Emma when she remained behind; only Brigham’s group was considered dangerous.
+Other isolationist sects in the region, such as the Mennonites and Shakers, managed to live peacefully within their communities.
+The Mormons experienced this combative culture with their neighbors largely due to their propensity to vote in nearly unanimous blocks and raise well-armed militias.
+After the exodus to Utah, the Missourians never bothered the Whitmerites, nor did the people of Illinois ever bother Emma Smith when she remained behind; however, Brigham’s group was considered dangerous and anti-democratic.

-The Mountain Meadows massacre, resulting in the wholesale slaughter of 120 men, women and children by Mormons, was one of the largest losses of life in the westward settlements.
-Brigham Young appears not to have directly ordered the executions – the Cedar City Stake President did – but played a pivotal role in inciting the massacre with his inflammatory doctrines, and explicitly participated in the elaborate cover up.
-The frontier environment of paranoia and government mistrust was exacerbated by the prophets’ plans for succeeding from U.S., which was a primary driver in the selection of the distant and largely inaccessible Salt Lake Valley.
+The Mountain Meadows massacre in 1857 near what is now St. George, Utah, resulting in the wholesale slaughter of 120 innocent non-Mormon immigrants, including women and children by Mormon aggressors, was one of the largest losses of life in the westward migration saga, excluding various large scale massacres of Native Americans.
+Although Brigham Young appears not to have directly ordered the executions, historians conclude that his and other church leaders inflammatory rhetoric played a pivotal role in inciting the massacre and that Young likely participated in the elaborate cover-up.
+The frontier environment of paranoia and government mistrust was exacerbated by the swiftly approaching U.S. Army, and Young’s decision to place the entire territory under martial law.

 - The 1838 Mormon War